andrewmummery/RayTracer/README.md

 * Brief description of the algorithm used
 * Instructions of how to set-up and use this program

-If any students of the Oxford B5 - General Relativity course find bugs/need help setting up/find cool results using this software, email andrew.mummery@physics.ox.ac.uk for help etc.
+If any students on the Oxford B5 - General Relativity course find bugs/need help setting up/find cool results using this software, email andrew.mummery@physics.ox.ac.uk for help etc.

 ## What does RayTracer do?  ##
 This package solves the evolutionary equations for photons moving through the Kerr metric.
 The program is designed to trace the paths of photons emitted from an accretion disc in the blackholes equatorial plane, to an astronomical observer.
+This sort of calculation is important for astrophysical research, as strong gravity effects can substantially modify the observed emission profiles of accretion discs.

+The same equations also allows interesting photon orbits to be calculated.
+This software package allows animations like the following to be simply calculated and produced.

 ![](https://github.com/andrewmummery/RayTracer/blob/main/ExampleAnimation.gif)

-This package can also take a picture.
+This package can also take a 'camera image' of an accretion disc around a blackhole.

 ![](https://github.com/andrewmummery/RayTracer/blob/main/ExampleNewtonianFigure.png)
 ![](https://github.com/andrewmummery/RayTracer/blob/main/ExampleGRFigure.png)